PORTFOLIO

 More about me

-I am a total nerd: I love playing tabletop games, video games, reading online webcomics, and watching Japanese anime.
+I am a total nerd: I love watching Japanese anime as well as playing tabletop and video games.
 I also enjoy singing both American and Japanese pop songs, so I'm always down for karaoke!

 RESUME